tolgatuna/ReactLearn/Readme.md

 ### NOTES
 - exact means only display that exactly matched component.
 On the other hand React will display other components.
 For example you want to display `/page/5`.
 If you do not put exact for `/` route, React will display `/` and `/page/5` together.
 Check the image about `/` `page` and `5`.
 It is actually matching with all.
 If you do not put any exact, React will show three elements.
 - Never Use `<a>` tag in react app!
 (If you use anchor tag in your application, you application will start itself again to go that anchor path!).
 USE `<Link to='...'>` tag!
+- Use single element inside a Router element.
+- `<Switch>` looks through all its children `<Route>` elements and renders the first one whose path matches the current URL.
+Use a `<Switch>` any time you have multiple routes, but you want only one of them to render at a time

 ## COURSE PROJECTS